Bangladesh–China relations: Tibet issue

 The Chinese embassy in Bangladesh has twice intervened during local art shows to censor coverage of the plight of Tibetan refugees in South Asia.
 In 2009, police canceled a planned photo exhibit on Tibetan exiles at the Drik gallery in Dhaka, after requests from the Chinese embassy.
 In 2016, the Chinese ambassador protested against Tibetan exhibits at the Dhaka Art Summit, which led the organizers to censor coverage of Tibet.

+Uyghurs

+In July 2019, UN ambassadors of 37 countries, including Bangladesh, signed a joint letter to the United Nations Human Rights Council defending China's persecution of Uyghurs.
+Bangladesh was one of 16 countries that defended China in 2019 but did not do so in 2020.